 Short-term:

-• Establish related policies and obtain ISO certification to strengthen occupational safety and the protective resilience of warehouses.
+• Establish related policies and obtain ISO certification to ensure employee occupational safety and strengthen the protective resilience of warehouses.

-• - The Group's parent company and the Tanmei Warehouse in Neihu, Taipei have implemented the ISO 45001 Occupational Health and Safety Management System.
+• The Group's parent company, the Tanmei Warehouse in Neihu, Taipei and Housheng Warehouse in Taoyuan have implemented the ISO 45001 Occupational Health and Safety Management System.
 Additionally, the Shatin Warehouse in Hong Kong, Tanmei Warehouse in Neihu, Taipei, and Housheng Warehouse in Taoyuan have implemented the ISO 9001 Quality Management System for Warehousing Services.

 Medium- to long-term